turbolinks/turbolinks/README.md

 # Turbolinks 5 Preview

-_**Note:** This is a technology preview of Turbolinks 5.
-The API is stable, but the documentation is incomplete._

 **Turbolinks makes navigating your web application faster.** Get the performance benefits of a single-page application without the added complexity of a client-side JavaScript framework.
 Use HTML to render your views on the server side, and link to pages as usual.
 Turbolinks automatically fetches the page, swaps in its `<body>`, and merges its `<head>`, all without incurring the cost of a full page load.

 Developed for the all-new [Basecamp 3](https://basecamp.com/3/), Turbolinks 5 is a complete rewrite that adds support for iOS and Android hybrid applications.
 This preview release is API-stable, but [official documentation](https://github.com/turbolinks/turbolinks/tree/docs#readme) remains a work in progress.